051error/Stretch3_Simulation/README.md

 stretch> close_gripper                # grasp object
 ```

-All movement parameters are **normalized to a 0–1 range**, where `0.5` is the default/middle position.
+All movement parameters are normalized to a `0–1` range, where `0.5` is the default/middle position.
 Supports command history (↑/↓) and tab completion.

 ---